Tax Benefit on Second Home Loan

 • The interest payable on the loan taken for acquiring the property up to a maximum of 2 lakhs

-The condition is that the total deduction under both the provisions shall not exceed 2 lakhs.
-Secondly, the concession on the interest payable is available only if the acquisition is within five years from the last day of the financial year in which you had availed the loan.
+The condition is that the total deduction under both provisions shall not exceed 2 lakhs.
+Secondly, the concession on the interest payable is available only if the acquisition is within five years from the last day of the financial year you had availed the loan.

 Section 80C allows individuals to avail IT concessions on the repayment of the principal amount of home loan availed from a bank or HFC.
 The maximum deduction permissible in a financial year shall not exceed 1.50 lakhs (overall for all sub-sections of Sec 80C).